At a glance

 A call for market participants to enhance market integrity efforts

-As recognized by the US government, the market structures underpinning VCMs are quickly evolving.
+As recognized by the US government, the market structures underpinning the VCM are quickly evolving.
 Advances in the development of market infrastructure to improve transparency and liquidity are much needed, as well as the integrity of market transactions.
 CEEZER's mission is to contribute to these efforts by supporting high-integrity suppliers, providing market transparency, and lowering transaction costs.

 CEEZER welcomes this development, reinforcing our commitment to enabling companies to responsibly manage unavoidable emissions through our unified platform.
 We are dedicated to helping businesses build scientifically-backed carbon credit portfolios that maximize climate impact today and support the growth of innovative climate solutions.